distribusion/retailer_api_documentation/source/index.html.md

 Example: GBLONVSA - Great Britain / London / Victoria station

-When integrating and testing our API, please use the following URL: [https://api-demo.distribusion.com/retailers/v3](https://api-demo.distribusion.com/retailers/v3)
-Documentation for the API v2 can still be found at [Distribusion API](https://api-demo.distribusion.com/reseller/v2/docs)
+When integrating and testing our API, please use the following URL: `https://api-demo.distribusion.com/retailers/v3` Documentation for the API v2 can still be found at [https://api-demo.distribusion.com/reseller/v2/docs](https://api-demo.distribusion.com/reseller/v2/docs)

 # Getting Started

 When performing a booking through Distribusion API, they are multiple steps that are required.
 This section is dedicated to describe the standard flow, necessary to search for connections, retrieve availability and prices, build the booking form and perform a booking.

 ![alt text](/images/API_V3.0_Workflow.png)